Hypnosis

 Accordingly,

-take a few days to listen to your inner thinking.
-Write down as many internal
+as you listen to your inner thinking, write down as many internal statements

 above.